 Example of a vehicle journey interchange

 The following example shows how an interchange might be defined between two trips at a vehicle journey level.
-For comparison, the same First in Leicester lines 16 from the example of the journey pattern interchange in section Error!
-Reference source not found. has been used.
+For comparison, the same First in Leicester lines 16 from the example of the journey pattern interchange in section 5.3.6.3 has been used.

 Line 16 has connections between two different vehicle journeys in different directions, connecting at NaPTAN stop reference 269039050.
 As before, note here that the direction of the line implied by the vehicle journey reference (showing OB for outbound and IB for inbound) is not the same as the usage of those terms in the interchange.
 Inbound in the interchange is for the incoming, feeder trip while outbound is for the outgoing, distributor trip.